Comments

 Radio Free Tom's Reality Check

 I am intrigued by this brand new stereotypical enemy of the left, Karens.
 One month there's all these new heroines, the suburban woman centrist voters who helped give us a Democratic House of Representatives and are going to save us from Trump.
 And they are cis, and have kids and a husband, and are going #MeToo.
 The next month very similar women, they are ridiculed if not totally despised.
 Got me thinking: is Hillary Clinton a Karen?
 Who else?
-Just ran across--another Karen?
+Just ran across--this woman looks like another unfortunate Karen, worthless even as a token?

 White women had about three months in the driver's seat of the intersectional coalition https://t.co/2c8dcSvPgt— Wesley Yang (@wesyang) July 3, 2020